-The Crypto Library has associated user guidance documentation (see Table 1).
+The cryptographic library has associated user guidance documentation (see Table 1).
 This contains:

-- the specification of the functions provided by the Crypto Library, - details of the parameters and options required to call the Crypto Library by the Smartcard Embedded Software and - user guidelines on the secure usage of the Crypto Library, including the requirements on the environment (the Smartcard Embedded Software calling the Crypto Library is considered to be part of the environment).
+- the specification of the functions provided by the library, - details of the parameters and options required to call the crypto library by the Smartcard Embedded Software and - user guidelines on the secure usage of the crypto library, including the requirements on the environment (the Smartcard Embedded Software calling the crypto library is considered as environment).